una/una.github.io/_posts/blog/2015-06-07-hacking-visited.md

 ## Why the Limitations?

 So what's up with this strict limitation anyway?
+Well, the way that `:visited` works is by walking through the user's history to figure out what sites the they've visited.
+This means that a lot of information can be accessed about that user, and their identity could be inferred.
+In 2010, a lot of changes were made to limit access to this type of information.
+Under certain circumstances, the browser is more likely to [lie](https://developer.mozilla.org/en-US/docs/Web/CSS/Privacy_and_the_:visited_selector) and mark a link as unvisited.

 ## It's Not Over Till I Win